Here are a few common questions that a player might have while playing.

 Kanan Jarrus (33)

-- You must declare what action you are taking before using Kanan’s ability.
+- You do not have to declare what action you are taking before using Kanan’s ability.

 Mace Windu (34)